gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ## Tasks
 Ready?
 A first, naïve idea, is fairly straightforward: we use a `queue` of tasks being run.
 We cycle through this list and run a part of each task for a little bit of time.
 Then, when we reach the end of the queue, we go back to the beginning and do it all over again.

 Seems simple enough, but a ton of issues can stem from this approach, as well as a ton of ways to solve them.
 Let's implement a simple task runner following this idea.
-In case you're new to the posts, the examples are in Rust, but you don't need to know Rust to follow along, the code is very self-explanatory and I'll explain the non-trivial parts so that anyone with some programming experience can understand them.
+In case you're new to the posts, the examples are in Rust, but I'll explain the non-trivial parts.

 So I'm thinking that we'll eventually need to have a struct holding important information about our executor, but I have no idea what that is at this point, so I'll make an empty struct for now and focus on the methods I want it to have.